gmlewis/bible-codes/TheLittleBook.md

 The spirit of prophecy has descended on my people over the world, as I promised in holy scripture.
 ACTS
 2:16 But this is that which was spoken by the Prophet Joel;
-2:17 A nd it shall come to pass in the last days (saith God) I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams:
+2:17 A nd it shall come to pass in the last days (saith God) I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams:
-2:18 And on my servants and on my handmaidens I will pour out in those days of my Spirit, and they shall prophesy:
+2:18 And on my servants and on my handmaidens I will pour out in those days of my Spirit, and they shall prophesy:
-2:19 A nd I will shew wonders in heaven above, and signs in the earth beneath: blood, and fire, and vapor of smoke:
+2:19 A nd I will shew wonders in heaven above, and signs in the earth beneath: blood, and fire, and vapor of smoke:

 202